-The Basics of a Green Roof
+The Basics of a living Roof

 Some green roofs even have the ability to store water for reuse, say for watering plants or cleaning the car.